autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 9.25.22.md

 # Summary
-Boeing's former chief executive Dennis Muilenburg is being fined $1,000,000, and the company itself is being charged $200,000,000 for putting out misleading statements surrounding the 737 Max crashes.
+Boeing's former chief executive Dennis Muilenburg is being fined $1,000,000, and the company itself is being charged $200,000,000 by the SEC for putting out misleading statements surrounding the 737 Max crashes.
 The crashes that occured between 2019 and 2020 were due to a malfunction in the MCAS, or Maneuvering Characteristics Augmentation System (MCAS).
-The company and then for
+The company and then former chief assured the public that the certification process for the MCAS was foolproof, and there shouldn't have been any kind of mishaps related to it.
 # Analysis
+The way the writer wrote this article is very unbiased towards both any government entity and Boeing.
+They present their facts in an impartial way, by only providing direct quotes from interviews, and statistics from known public data.
 # Personal Response